 - Income lost during recovery from the accident

 - Reduced ability to earn income in the future

 - Disability accommodations

-If your loved one experienced wrongful death in a truck accident, no amount of money will ever appropriately make up for your loss.
+If your loved one experienced a wrongful death in a Georgia truck accident, no amount of money will ever appropriately make up for your loss.
 However, compensation might help you cover some expenses from the crash, including:

 - Medical expenses

 - Lost wages

 - Loss of services provided by the deceased

 Do not accept any payment from an insurance company without talking to our qualified Canton truck accident attorney about the details of your case.
 Immediate settlement offers do not account for your total losses, and you do not want to risk signing away your legal rights to the full compensation you are owed.